git-lfs/git-lfs/README.md

 $ mise use --global git-lfs@latest
 ```

 The `mise` utility supports Linux, macOS, and Windows, and provides various configuration options including system-wide settings for all users.
-See the project [documentation](https://mise.jdx.dev) for details on how to use this tool that can manage your tool versions, but also your environment variables and some tasks.
+See the project [documentation](https://mise.jdx.dev) for details on how to use this tool that can manage your tools versions, but also your environment variables and some tasks.

 #### From binary